BudjakovDmitry/tech/python/django/api/django-admin/commands/startproject.md

 directory.

 If the optional destination is provided, Django will use that existing directory as the project directory, and create *manage.py* and the project package within it.
+Use `.` to denote the current working directory.

 ```shell
 django-admin startproject myproject /home/johndoe/code/myproject_repo